Texas caviar combines black-eyed peas, tomatoes, peppers, onions, and cilantro for a light yet substantial summer dip or salad.

-According to Saveur, Texas Caviar was invented by Helen Corbitt in 1940.
+According to Saveur, the recipe was invented by Helen Corbitt in 1940.
 It’s really just a black-eyed pea salad and everybody and their cousin has a different recipe for it.
 I’m sharing mine today.

 Like most simple salad recipes, the directions are brief.
 Toss all the ingredients together in a bowl.
 Cover and refrigerate to give the flavors time to develop.
 Great to make the day before your party and pull out when your guests arrive.

 More Bean Salad Recipes on Never Enough Thyme: